 Our support for Looked After and Post Looked After Children will aim to fulfil this mission statement for these young people.
-In particular we will endeavour to enable the Looked After Children and Post Looked After Children in our community to live life in all its fullness and grow into the people that they are called to be.
+We will endeavour to enable the Looked After Children and Post Looked After Children in our community to live life in all its fullness and grow into the people that they are called to be.